Why We Are Becoming a DApp Development Company — and What Blockchain Means for Mobile

 An interview with ArcTouch CEO Eric N. Shapiro

 Eric N. Shapiro has spent the better part of the past decade trying to convince business leaders that mobile could transform their business — an idea he admits is not nearly as hard to get across today as it was when he and his business partner Adam Fingerman started the company in 2008.

 “Most people today embrace the concept of mobile first,” says Shapiro, whose team has created and published more than 400 apps for a wide variety of leading brands since the original App Store was launched.
 “Now it’s time to reimagine how these apps are built behind the scenes — with blockchain.”

-ArcTouch recently launched BlockFirst, a new consulting practice designed to help companies take advantage of blockchain technology to transform their business operations and introduce never-before-possible applications.
-With BlockFirst, ArcTouch helps companies create proof-of-concept blockchain solutions using decentralized apps (DApps) and ledgers.
+ArcTouch recently launched BlockFirst, a blockchain developer consulting practice to help companies transform their business operations using decentralized apps (DApps) and ledgers.